RickyReyes/cocktails/README.md

-# cocktails - Cocktail app by Ricky Reyes
+# Thirsty - An app about cocktails

 ## Table of contents